 Being tested came as nothing new.
 Back in Mosul, Mahmoud lost his mother, father, and brother to ISIS—the most recent invaders after the Americans to storm in to ruin his life.
 Unable to forget or forgive, he vows someone has to pay for creating such misery.
 We will see to it.

 Seeking payback landed Mahmoud in a shadowy, unfamiliar world far from home.
 But before he can adjust to his new life, his leader is taken away and with him their mission.
 His distraught team regroups in a new safe house—they hope—only to struggle and squabble over who or what to bring down.
 It doesn’t help group solidarity when a winsome Swiss anarchist steals Mahmoud’s heart and worms her way into their conspiracy under protest.
 Overcoming fear, mistrust, discord, and a dearth of ready resources, they forge an impetuous plan to take down an autocratic head of state with a primitive but stealthy weapon—with Mahmoud as the unlikely hit man.
 How you’ll feel about their star-crossed mission improbable and the way it works out depends on who you are and what you stand for, but it might be complicated, as we try to explain.

-You can’t buy Mahmoud’s Jihad in any bookstore or online yet but you can sample it by sight and by sound here.
+You won’t find any car chases as Mahmoud’s Jihad unfolds, nor can you chase it down at a bookstore or online (except by special request), but you can sample it by sight and by sound here.
 When print, digital, and audio book versions of the novel become available, we’ll announce that here, or you can sign up below to be notified.